dotnet/docs-maui/docs/whats-new/dotnet-9.md

 <xref:Microsoft.Maui.Controls.TimePicker> gains a <xref:Microsoft.Maui.Controls.TimePicker.TimeSelected> event, which is raised when the selected time changes.
 The <xref:Microsoft.Maui.Controls.TimeChangedEventArgs> object that accompanies the `TimeSelected` event has `NewTime` and `OldTime` properties, which specify the new and old time, respectively.

-### WebView

-In .NET MAUI 9 Preview 7, <xref:Microsoft.Maui.Controls.WebView> adds a `ProcessTerminated` event that's raised when a <xref:Microsoft.Maui.Controls.WebView> process ends unexpectedly.
-The `WebViewProcessTerminatedEventArgs` object that accompanies this event defines platform-specific properties that indicate why the process failed.

 ## Android

 .NET for Android 9 Preview, which adds support for API 35, includes work to reduce build times, and to improve the trimability of apps to reduce size and improve performance.
 For more information about .NET for Android 9 Preview, see the following release notes: